 Have you tried Kabocha (カボチャ, 南瓜) before?
 It’s called Kabocha squash in the U.S. and Japanese pumpkin in Australia and New Zealand.
-This Simmered Kabocha is one of the easiest way to cook kabocha, and it tastes amazing too!
+This simmered kabocha is one of the easiest way to cook kabocha, and of course it is super delicious!

 Japanese Kabocha squash (image courtesy of San Diego Union Tribune)

 Kabocha is an Asian variety of winter squash, but in Japan we refer to it as simply pumpkin.
 Kabocha’s exterior and texture is very hard when it’s raw, and has a thick deep green skin.
 I know it’s not particularly “pretty.”
 But when you cut it open, (it will require some strength to cut through), you will see a beautiful intense yellow-orange flesh inside.

 Kabocha is very moist and has chestnut-like fluffy texture.
 It’s also filled with beta-carotene (which is converted to vitamin A by our body), iron, vitamin C and B.

 Simple and Delicious Simmered Kabocha

 Because kabocha is naturally very sweet, sweeter than butternut squash, a nice way to enjoy the kabochoa’s natural flavor is to simmer it with minimum seasonings.
 For this recipe, I used only Shio Koji (塩麹), which brings out nice umami from kabocha.

 Shio koji is a traditional Japanese ingredient made with a fermented rice malt (koji) and salt (shio).
 The enzymes contained in shio koji break down proteins to draw umami out of meat and fish.
 If you want to read more about it, click here.

 Where to Find Shio Koji for Simmered Kabocha?